draghuram/pythonintro/doc/source/lessons/lesson1.rst

 Welcome to the very first lesson on Python.
 I am sure you are going to have a very nice time learning to program.

-Python is a very popular programming lanuage that is used in wide variety of applications, games, and in building web sites.
-In this course, we will only focus on the very basic features of the lanuage as the main emphasis here is not to master the language but rather to understand general programming concepts.
+Python is a very popular programming language that is used in a wide variety of applications, games, and in building web sites.
+In this course, we will only focus on the very basic features of the language as the main emphasis here is not to master the language but rather to understand general programming concepts.
 Keep in mind that many things you learn here apply to other programming languages as well.